pgRouting/pgrouting/doc/components/pgr_connectedComponents.rst

 A connected component of an undirected graph is a set of vertices that are all reachable from each other.
-This implementation can only be used with an undirected graph.

 **The main characteristics are:**